mehulagg/gitlab/doc/subscriptions/gitlab_com/index.md

 NOTE:
-To support the open source community and encourage the development of open source projects, GitLab grants access to **Ultimate** plan features for all GitLab SaaS **public** projects, regardless of the subscription.
+To support the open source community and encourage the development of open source projects, GitLab grants access to **Ultimate** features for all GitLab SaaS **public** projects, regardless of the subscription.

 ## Obtain a GitLab SaaS subscription